kd60/prog_D/README.md

 We took a look at the feature importance of the trained model and check if they make sense.

-We gathered the Seattle Airbnb data, and get deep analysis for the dataset.
+We convene the Seattle Airbnb data, and get deep analysis for the dataset.

 We collected and clarified all the important amenities to make get a better feeling how host can make more money by providing better services to meet customers’ need.